atablash/salgo/README.md

 * They're only for fixed size objects, no arrays.
 * They return handles instead of pointers.
 * They don't separate allocation and destruction.
+* Allocators are allowed to move their elements to different memory locations (but handles don't change).
+Such allocators are called **non-persistent**.

 > NOTE
 >